E-File 1095-C: Simplify ACA Reporting

 Meet employer requirements

-What are the deadlines for submitting form 1095-C?
+What Are the Deadlines for Submitting Form 1095-C?

-• Filing with the IRS (Paper): If filing on paper, the to submit Form 1095-C to the IRS is typically February 28 of the year following the reporting year.
+• Filing with the IRS (Paper): If filing on paper, the to submit Form 1095-C to the IRS is Monday, March 2nd, 2026.

-Employers may be able to request a filing extension using , "Application for Extension of TIme To File Information Returns."
+Failure to meet these deadlines may result in penalties.
+Employers may be able to request a filing extension using , "Application for Extension of Time To File Information Returns."
 It's important to note that any extension requests must be submitted prior to the original filing deadline.

-What is the difference between form 1095-C and 1095-B?
+What Is the Difference Between Form 1095-C and 1095-B?

 are both integral to the Affordable Care Act (ACA) reporting, but they serve different functions and are used by different entities: